The Complete Guide to Schedule C for Freelancers

 The Takeaway

 WriteOff generates Schedule C-ready reports automatically.
 Every transaction is categorized to the correct Schedule C line, with receipt attachments and business-purpose notes.
-When tax time comes, you (or your accountant) can fill in Schedule C in minutes instead of days.

 Ready to stop overpaying taxes?